ManimCommunity/manim/docs/source/guides/timeline.rst

   redacted to a display basename and are not navigation identities.
 Absolute checkout paths, object representations and wall-clock timestamps are not generated in identity.
 * Coverage is **primary-file-only**, not a fingerprint of imported helpers, assets, environment or dependencies.
-CLI captures source bytes before loading; Python captures disk bytes before evaluation and does not verify them against already-loaded code.
+CLI compiles its captured primary-file bytes directly, bypassing potentially stale primary-module bytecode caches; this does not verify imported helpers or later dynamic code changes.
+Python captures disk bytes before evaluation and does not verify them against already-loaded code.
 Neither claim is a full executed-code provenance guarantee.
-Changing the primary file during capture rejects successful publication.
+Changing the primary file through CLI resource cleanup rejects successful publication.
-* Recursive timed calls and backwards event time are unsupported.
-A failed timed event cannot be hidden by returning a partial-looking successful report.
+* Recursive timed calls and backwards observed time are unsupported.
+Clock checks cover samples, declarations, event boundaries and completion, not arbitrary transient private-state mutations between observations.
+A failed timed event or captured declaration cannot be hidden by catching its error and publishing a partial-looking successful report.
 Arbitrary custom execution schedules and external Python state are not made replayable by capture.

 The underlying :doc:`evaluation` resource restrictions still apply.
 User geometry,